 - New construction: Construction on a brand-new building or other structure will require a permit.

-- Additions: If you are adding on to or expanding a building, like adding a garage or deck, you will be required to file a permit for construction.
+- Additions: If you are adding on to or expanding a building, like adding additional square footage or a garage or deck on a residential structure, you will be required to file a permit for construction.

 - Major renovations: This could include remodeling a building or restoring an older single family home.
 Any major renovations require building permits.

 - Electrical, plumbing and mechanical work: In many cases any type of electrical, plumbing or mechanical work will require building permits.
-For small projects, you may not need a permit, so it’s best to check with your local jurisdiction before beginning work.
+For small projects or repair-and-replace installations, you may not need a permit, so it’s best to check with your local jurisdiction before beginning work.

 Since there are so many differences in building permit fees throughout the country, we took a look at how much you should budget for building permits in a few major cities: Chicago, New York City, Los Angeles and Denver.